 The Number of Bank Branches Has Decreased in Canada

 Following the shift towards digital banking, the number of physical branches has been declining in Canada since 2014.
 In 2018, there were 5,890 branches in Canada.
-Their number had reduced to 5,783 by 2021.
-At the same time, the percentage of Canadians still using in-person banking services fell from 67% to 57%.
+By 2022, this had decreased to about 5,656 branches according to data from the Canadian Bankers Association.
+This decline reflects the ongoing shift toward digital and mobile banking.

 Use of Automated Banking Machines in Canada

-While fewer people are using in-person banking services in Canada, many are still using automated banking machines (ABMs).
-There are approximately 70,000 ABMs in Canada, 18,515 of which are owned by banks.
+While fewer people are using in‑person banking services in Canada, many are still using automated banking machines (ABMs).
+There were approximately 64,000 ABMs in Canada as of 2024, with about 18,482 of these owned by banks and the rest operated by independent providers.
 92% of Canadians who have used ABMs to carry out banking activities say they are satisfied with their experiences.

 Canadian Banks as Employers

-Canadian banks are important for the Canadian employment figures since between them, they employ over 280,000 people in Canada and 88.9% of these jobs were full-time positions.
-In addition, 116,000 employees are working for Canadian banks based in other countries.
-In 2020, Canadian banks paid approximately $30 billion in salaries and benefits.
+Canadian banks are important for the Canadian employment figures since between them, they employ around 300,000 people in Canada, with 88.9% of these jobs were full-time positions.
+In addition, 130,000 employees are working for Canadian banks based in other countries.
+In 2024, Canadian banks paid approximately $30 billion in salaries and benefits.

 An Equal Opportunities Employer